-- Encoder signals are generally low voltage, low power signals.
+- Transducer signals are low voltage and low power.
 If you are using A-B guidelines for cabling installation, treat the transducer cable as a Category 2 cable.
-It can be installed in conduit along with other low power cabling such as communication cables and low power ac/dc I/O lines.
-It cannot be installed in conduit with ac power lines or high power ac/dc I/O lines. - Like all signal and communication cable, the encoder cable should be shielded.
-These shields must be grounded only at one end of the cable.
-Because the rack cabinet is typically better grounded than the machine, AMCI recommends that the cable shields be terminated at the NX3M1X module. - If a junction must be made in the signal cable, treat the shield as a signal-carrying conductor.
-Do not connect the shield to ground at any junction box or the transducer.
-If your transducer cable has individually shielded pairs, then ideally the shields in the cable are also kept isolated from each other in the junction box as well. - If the signal cable must cross power feed lines, it should do so at right angles. - Route the cable at least five feet from high voltage enclosures, or sources of "rf" radiation.
+The transducer cable can be installed in conduit along with other low power cabling such as communication cables and low power ac/dc I/O lines.
+It cannot be installed in conduit with ac power lines or high power ac/dc I/O lines. - The shield of the cable must be attached only to the NX3A1X.
+To properly drain the noise away from the unit, the chassis ground terminal of the three pin power terminal must be connected to your earth ground bus.
+If you must splice the transducer cable, it must be done in a grounded junction box.
+When splicing, treat the shield as a signal-carrying conductor.
+Do not connect the shield to earth ground at the junction box or transducer.
+If your transducer cable has individually shielded pairs, then ideally the shields in the cable are also kept isolated from each other in the junction box as well.